EricLeeCodes/tinyapp-/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Credit

+https://attacomsian.com/blog/javascript-generate-random-string was used to offer guidance on the generateRandomUserID function.

+ChatGPT was used to generate http tests

+Larry Bot was used for clarification and logic guidance for the /url and /url/:id GET methods.